-- a) i-Duplicate of the effective Flood Insurance Study (FIS) model; - Existing conditions (effective FIS model including cross-sections through the project) site.
-All cross-sections should reflect conditions prior to construction of the project); - Proposed conditions (existing conditions model reflecting the proposed project); and - 3.
-Floodway hydraulic backwater models of the following: - a) i Duplicate effective; - a) ii Existing condition; and - b) iii Proposed conditions. - 4.
-A copy of the Flood Insurance Rate Map with the project area indicated. - Topographic mapping of the entire area covered by the proposed condition model, indicating the locations of all cross-sections used in the hydraulic model and delineating the proposed 100year flood plain boundary. - 6.
-Topographic mapping of the entire area covered by the proposed conditions model, indicating the locations of all cross-sections used in the hydraulic model and delineating:

-- b) ii The proposed floodway boundary. - 7.
+- A written description of the scope of the proposed project and the methodology used to analyze the project's effects. - 2.
+Hydraulic backwater models of the 10, 50, 100, and 500-year flood for the following: - a) Duplicate of the effective Flood Insurance Study (FIS) model; - i.
+Existing conditions (effective FIS model including cross-sections through the project site.
+All cross-sections should reflect conditions prior to construction of the project); - ii.
+Proposed conditions (existing conditions model reflecting the proposed project); and - 3.
+Floodway hydraulic backwater models of the following: - a) Duplicate effective; - a) Existing condition; and - b) Proposed conditions. - 4.
+A copy of the Flood Insurance Rate Map with the project area indicated. - 5.
+Topographic mapping of the entire area covered by the proposed condition model, indicating the locations of all cross-sections used in the hydraulic model and delineating the proposed 100-year flood plain boundary. - 6.
+Topographic mapping of the entire area covered by the proposed conditions model, indicating the locations of all cross-sections used in the hydraulic model and delineating: - a) The proposed 100-year and 500-year floodplain boundaries; and - b) The proposed floodway boundary. - 7.
 Certification that the project meets the requirements of the 44 CFR 60.3 (d) (2). - 8.
 Upon completion of the proposed project, "as-built" and final LOMR plans certified by a registered professional engineer should be submitted to the City for review and subsequent transmittal to FEMA.
 FEMA requires that individual legal notices be sent to all affected property owners when developments (cut or fill) occurs in the regulatory floodway that would cause any rise in the 100-year FIS water surface elevation.
 Public notice in the official community newspaper is required for proposed modifications to the regulatory floodway.
-In all of the above hydraulic models, the following rules will apply: - a) The hydraulic parameters, such as bridge loss coefficients, "n" values, etc., used in the effective FIS models will only be changed where obvious errors or changes have taken place and must be documented. - b) The computed water surface elevation profiles have to converge with the existing profiles - c) The information should be shown on a map of suitable scale and topographic definition to provide reasonable accuracy. - All items should be labeled for easy cross-referencing to the hydraulic model and summary data. - D. FEMA may have questions regarding the project.
+In all of the above hydraulic models, the following rules will apply: - a) The hydraulic parameters, such as bridge loss coefficients, "n" values, etc., used in the effective FIS models will only be changed where obvious errors or changes have taken place and must be documented. - b) The computed water surface elevation profiles have to converge with the existing profiles

+- c) The information should be shown on a map of suitable scale and topographic definition to provide reasonable accuracy. - All items should be labeled for easy cross-referencing to the hydraulic model and summary data. - FEMA may have questions regarding the project.
 The engineer must address all of FEMA's comments.
 It is not anticipated, but if revisions to the development are required by FEMA, the developer will be responsible to do so.

-3.89.34 Fully-Developed Water Surface Elevation Calculations.
+3.8.3 Fully-Developed Water Surface Elevation Calculations.